-$^{19}$ In order to test the statistical significance of this result we again run a full-sample OLS regression, interacting each variable with firm size.
-The coefficient of the interaction term Information Sharing $\times$ firm use of external finance is positively associated with higher per capita income, a stronger presence of foreign banks and weaker enterprise related reforms.
-The latter result suggests that tougher corporate governance regulation and effective bankruptcy legislation may have actually reduced the use of external finance in transition countries.
-This finding contradicts previous empirical results on the benefits of strong company law and creditor rights on financial sector development (see e.g. Djankov et al., forthcoming).
-However, in transition countries where many unworthy, but well "connected" borrowers may have received credit prior to these reforms, this result may also indicate a positive impact of legal reform on credit market efficiency.
+In contrast to results for our subjective measures of credit access and cost, the results for Firm Debt reveal a stronger impact of the macroeconomic and institutional environment.
+We find that firms' reliance on external finance is positively associated with higher per capita income, a stronger presence of foreign banks and weaker enterprise related reforms.
+The latter result suggests that more stringent corporate governance regulation and effective bankruptcy legislation may have actually reduced the use of external finance in transition countries.
+This finding contradicts previous empirical results on the benefits of strong company law and creditor rights on financial sector development (see e.g. Djankov et al., 2007).
+However, in transition countries where many unworthy, but politically connected borrowers may have received credit prior to these reforms, this result may also indicate a positive impact of legal reform on credit market efficiency.